rstudio/gt/tests/testthat/_snaps/l_table_parts.md

-# a gt table contains the expected heading components
+# A gt table contains the expected heading components

     Code
       .